industrial-edge/modbus-tcp-connector-getting-started/README.md

 - Siemens SIWAREX WP231
 - Siemens SIWAREX WP241

 The Modbus TCP Connector is an application that runs on the individual IED.
-Connections can be configured using the IIH Configurator for Industrial Edge.
+Connections can be configured using the Common Configurato for Industrial Edge.
 The connector transfers the value series of selected data points from a PLC to the Databus.
 From there the data can be used within other Edge apps, e.g. the Flow Creator.

 ### General task